All Episodes

 There's a strategy here.

-If there's a strategy, where is it?
+If there's a strategy, why is it?

 That's what I don't understand.

-So Carville's sticking with the talking point the Democrats have banked on for ten years.
+So Carville's sticking with the talking point the Democrats have banked on for 10 years, that the Bush tax cuts are the worst thing ever.

-Now the regime's come along and basically said the current tax rates are going to be a major shot in the arm, but only for two years, and they shouldn't have been passed ten years ago in the first place.
+Now the regime's come along and basically said the current tax rates are going to be a major shot in the arm, but only for two years, and they shouldn't have been passed 10 years ago in the first place.

 I mean, that's the regime's position.